Anihmation/Electronics_Sales_Analysis/README.md

 - The business should review these Product Categories: Cellphones, Music, Movies and Audio Books, and Audio; being the least Profit generating Product Categories.
 ___
 ### CONCLUSION
+In conclusion, I will say if all these recommendations of mine are implemented squarely, the business revenue will improve greatly, and the business will boom once more.
+As we can see how the data analysis has proven pertinent to determining the problem of the business and proven the recommendations a fact to revamping the business glory.
 ___
 #### ATTRIBUTION
 1. The plus and minus button icon I used in my visuals is attributed to PNGRepo.